 Copyright in the UK is an unregistered right which largely derives from the Copyright, Designs and Patents Act 1988 (CDPA).
 Although some amendments have been made over the years to the CDPA to harmonise elements with European laws, this is predominantly an independent domestic regime.
 Therefore, the UK’s copyright regime is unlikely to change significantly as a result of Brexit.

 There are, however, a limited number of cross-border copyright areas that will be affected, one important area being the portability of online content.
-As of 29 March 2019, the EU Regulation on cross-border portability of online content services will no longer apply to the UK.
+When the UK leaves the EU, the EU Regulation on cross-border portability of online content services will no longer apply to the UK.
 This means that individuals residing in the UK will no long have the benefit of their digital content subscriptions when travelling to the EU.
 For businesses, any online content service provider who wishes to offer services to its subscribers in an EU Member State or States will need to comply with the rules of the relevant EU Member State or States.
 This increased legal and regulatory burden is something that should be addressed well in advance of the withdrawal date.

 |UK Trade Mark||The registered rights of trade marks in the UK only are derived from the Trade Marks Act 1994 which is a domestic law not derived from an EU law, so UK only trade mark applications and registrations should remain largely unaffected in any direct way by Brexit.|